The Support You Need.

 • Maintenance workers – If the truck wasn’t maintained properly and that caused the accident, the maintenance workers could be responsible.

-Truck accidents can be complex because there are many factors that could contribute to them.
+Truck accidents can be complex because there are many factors that could contribute to a collision.
 It’s not just about the truck driver’s mistakes; others on the road could also share responsibility–just like any other car accident.
-Regardless of the complexities, you have certain legal options.
+A lawyer can help you identify who can be held liable.
+In some cases, it may be wise to file claims against several parties.

 • Medical expenses, including ongoing care – This covers the costs of medical treatment you need because of the accident, like doctor visits, surgeries, medications, therapy, or any ongoing care you might need.